Towards Enforcing Company Policy Adherence in Agentic Workflows: Introduction

 Despite the clear practical significance, current approaches to agentic policy adherence rely on the "best-effort" strategy: appending policy documents to the agent's prompt and instructing it to navigate business flow while complying with the guidelines -- an inherently non-deterministic methodology, that is susceptible to attacks and does not scale effectively \citep{yao2024tau, li2025agentorca}.
 We argue that the ability to reliably follow policies constitutes the ultimate test, a "make-or-break" factor in the adoption of agentic AI at the enterprise scale.
 We propose an automatic end-to-end solution for enforcement of company policy guidelines in agentic workflows;\footnote{Policies addressed in this study are those directly protecting tool invocation; see Limitations section for details.} solution that is deterministic, predictable, transparent and requires only limited domain expert intervention during its buildtime phase.

 Our approach enforces policy adherence through a two-phase process illustrated in Figure~\ref{fig:buildtime-runtime}: (1) an offline buildtime step automatically maps policy fragments to the relevant tools and generates policy validation code; (2) during runtime these validators---called \texttt{ToolGuards}---are executed before agent's tool invocation.
 If a planned action violates a policy, the agent is prompted to self-reflect and revise its plan before proceeding.
 Ultimately, the deployed \texttt{ToolGuards} will prevent the agent from taking an action violating a policy.
+This design ensures predictable and transparent policy enforcement with limited manual effort.

 We evaluate the proposed approach on the $\tau$-bench Airlines domain \citep{yao2024tau} with a large set of (naturalistic, real-world) policies, 14 tools, and diverse customer-service scenarios.\footnote{The other $\tau$-bench domain of Retail is smaller and less diverse; hence we limit the scope of this work to Airlines.} We show that this ambitious and challenging task pushes the limits of contemporary LLMs, present encouraging preliminary results, and outline directions for future research and practical steps needed for this approach to mature toward enterprise adoption.
-Our code and data will be made available.
+Our code and data are available at \url{https://github.com/IBM/tool_guard}.